Create an Account - Increase your productivity, customize your experience, and engage in information you care about.

 If your heat pump is providing inadequate heat, you may consider using your backup system during temperature extremes.
 If your heat pump continues to blow cold air, you may have a maintenance issue with your system and should contact an installer.

-At 2018 heating oil, propane and electricity prices, the cost savings from using heat pumps pay for the additional upfront cost more quickly in some circumstances than in others.
+The cost savings from using heat pumps depends on heating oil, propane and electricity prices.
+Further, the cost savings from using heat pumps pay for the additional upfront cost more quickly in some circumstances than in others.
 The payback period depends on whether a home currently has central AC, and if so, whether a home’s heating system and/or central AC are at end of life and need to be replaced.
-See the summary table below for ranges of typical payback periods.

 Many HVAC (Heating, Ventilation and Air Conditioning) contractors install ASHPs.
 If you have a good HVAC contractor who has installed heating or air-conditioning equipment for you in the past, ask them if they have experience installing ASHPs.